axwhyzee/NLP-Webscraper/README.md

   - Used in conjunction with our CNN logo detection models
 - **Logo detection**
   - Filters out irrelevant image clusters so we can reduce false positives during client extraction
-  - Merges 2 Convolutionary Neural Networks models
+  - Convolutionary Neural Network model
-    - Model A:
   - ~80% accuracy
-      - Trains on images scraped from 120 company websites
+  - Trained on images scraped from the given 120 company websites
-    - Model B:
-      - xx% accuracy
-      - Trains on Flick30k dataset
   - Evaluates the probability of each image cluster being the client logo cluster

+Update [23/05/22]
+- Get surrounding text of keywords
+- Experimenting with Python NLP library gensim to filter text as well